 A DOMINICAN VOCATION

-Begin your journey to DOMINICAN VOCATION with a step - Write An Application.
+Begin your journey to DOMINICAN VOCATION with a step - Begin your Application.

-The first thought or feeling that becoming a Dominican is attractive or possible for one's own life can raise many questions and responses in us.
-It can be disconcerting, exciting, puzzling.
+Dominicans are called to a life of Prayer, Study, Community and Preaching.
+Do you feel called to this life?
+Click through to learn more about what a vocation is in the context of the Order of Preachers (Dominicans).
+The first thought or feeling of becoming a Dominican is attractive or possible for one's own life can raise many questions and responses in us.
+It can be disconcerting, exciting, or puzzling.
 Most friars have experienced some of these.

 If God is calling you to a life of Prayer, Study, Community, Preaching and brotherhood, in the Order of Preachers (Province of St. Joseph the Worker) then we are committed to helping you discern your vocational call.

 The first email, letter or phone call to the friar appointed to help men interested in becoming Dominicans (often called the “Vocations Director”) can be the most daunting.
-Thus one of the most difficult decisions in Becoming a Dominican is making that initial contact.
+Thus, making that initial contact is one of the most difficult decisions in becoming a Dominican.

 Discernment